pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 No, here with the euro,
 this is worth 1.17 euro.
 Nobody will give me 1.17 euro for that.
-Even, maybe even, because I exchanged it with him, but he's the only trust person there.
+Ivan, maybe Ivan, because I exchanged it with him, but he's the only trust person there.

-Why does USD coin doesn't have the same value as US?
+**Why does USD coin doesn't have the same value as US?**

 It's actually interesting.
 I also stumbled about it,
 and I thought hopefully nobody's asking.
 I don't know, it's really interesting.
 It seems to be, you see, it's 8.74 dollar, which is 8.62 USDC.
-Actually, it should be the same, because it's a stable coin.
+Actually, **it should be the same, because it's a stable coin**.
 But even that stable coin is somehow fluctuating.
 Now, you see, it's not always a one-to-one mapping.
-But there is somehow some guarantee that it's not getting down to 50%.
+But **there is somehow some guarantee that it's not getting down to 50%**.
 Okay, yeah.

 Maybe there's two technicals,
-but how would you get the information?
+but **how would you get the information (the current exchange rate)?**
 So, right now for euro, for something, there's no...
 I think because we didn't provide something,